mongodb/specifications/source/crud/crud.rst

 Changes
 =======

+* 2021-09-28: Support aggregations with $out and $merge on 5.0+ secondaries
 * 2021-08-31: Allow unacknowledged hints on write operations if supported by server (reverts previous change).
 * 2021-06-02: Introduce WriteError.details and clarify WriteError construction
 * 2021-06-01: Add let to AggregateOptions